StatueFungus/VacuumCleanerSim/README.md

 ## Run the simulation

-To start the simulation you can run the following command
+To start the simulation you can run the following command:
 ```
 python VacuumCleanerSim.py [<algorithm>] [<environment>]
 ```